FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/tags.md

 ## Provider-Defined vs. User-Defined Tags

-The following is an example of one User-Defined Tag and one Provider-Defined Tag, respectively, with tag key, foo.
-The 1st property is not prefixed, and the Provider has a pre-selected prefix, `marketplace/`, applied to denote that it is a different type of tag.
+The following is an example of one User-Defined Tag and one Provider-Defined Tag, respectively, with tag key, `foo`.
+The first property is not prefixed, and the Provider has a pre-selected prefix, `marketplace/`, applied to denote that it is a different type of tag.

 ```json
     {